Is RocketReach Legit? What You Need to Know Before Signing Up

 RocketReach: The Company Background

-RocketReach was founded in 2016 and is headquartered in Bellevue, Washington.
+RocketReach was founded recent years and is headquartered in Bellevue, Washington.
 The company has over 1 million registered users and claims that 95% of S&P 500 companies use their platform.
 Their founding team holds 13 patents in high-scale data mining, which gives them some credibility in the data intelligence space.

 The platform aggregates contact data from multiple public sources-LinkedIn profiles, company websites, social media, public directories, and third-party data partnerships.
 They use web crawlers, predictive algorithms, and AI models to compile and verify this information.